Hypothyroidism: Hormone replacement

-Most people with hypothyroidism symptoms and confirmed thyroxine deficiency are treated with a synthetic long-acting form of thyroxine, known as levothyroxine (L-thyroxine).
-In young and otherwise healthy people with overt hypothyroidism, a full replacement dose (adjusted by weight) can be started immediately; in the elderly and people with heart disease a lower starting dose is recommended to prevent over supplementation and risk of complications.
-Lower doses may be sufficient in those with subclinical hypothyroidism, while people with central hypothyroidism may require a higher than average dose.
+Hypothyroidism is managed by hormone substitution with a synthetic long-acting form of thyroxine, known as levothyroxine (L-thyroxine).
+In young and otherwise healthy people with overt hypothyroidism, a full replacement dose (adjusted by weight) can be started immediately; in the elderly and people with heart disease a lower starting dose is recommended to prevent oversupplementation and risk of complications.
+Lower doses may be sufficient in those with subclinical hypothyroidism, while people with central hypothyroidism may require a higher-than-average dose.

-Blood free thyroxine and TSH levels are monitored to help determine whether the dose is adequate.
+Blood and TSH levels are monitored to help determine whether the dose is adequate.
 This is done 4–8 weeks after the start of treatment or a change in levothyroxine dose.
 Once the adequate replacement dose has been established, the tests can be repeated after 6 and then 12 months, unless there is a change in symptoms.
 Normalization of TSH does not mean that other abnormalities associated with hypothyroidism improve entirely, such as elevated cholesterol levels.

-In people with central/secondary hypothyroidism, TSH is not a reliable marker of hormone replacement and decisions are based mainly on the free T4 level.
+In people with central hypothyroidism, TSH is not a reliable marker of hormone replacement and decisions are based mainly on the free T4 level.
 Levothyroxine is best taken 30–60 minutes before breakfast, or four hours after food, as certain substances such as food and calcium can inhibit the absorption of levothyroxine.
 There is no direct way of increasing thyroid hormone secretion by the thyroid gland.

 Liothyronine

-Treatment with liothyronine alone has not received enough study to make a recommendation as to its use; due to its shorter half-life it would need to be taken more often than levothyroxine.
+Treatment with liothyronine (synthetic T3) alone has not received enough study to make a recommendation as to its use; due to its shorter half-life it would need to be taken more often than levothyroxine.

-Adding liothyronine (synthetic T3) to levothyroxine has been suggested as a measure to provide better symptom control, but this has not been confirmed by studies.
+Adding liothyronine to levothyroxine has been suggested as a measure to provide better symptom control, but this has not been confirmed by studies.
 In 2007, the British Thyroid Association stated that combined T4 and T3 therapy carried a higher rate of side effects and no benefit over T4 alone.
-Similarly, American guidelines discourage combination therapy due to a lack of evidence, although they acknowledge that some people feel better when receiving combination treatment.
-Guidelines by NICE for England and Wales discourage liothyronine.
+Similarly, American guidelines discourage combination therapy due to a lack of evidence, although they acknowledge that some people feel better when receiving combination therapy.
+Guidelines by National Institute for Health and Care Excellence (NICE) discourage liothyronine.

 People with hypothyroidism who do not feel well despite optimal levothyroxine dosing may request adjunctive treatment with liothyronine.
-A 2012 guideline from the European Thyroid Association recommends that support should be offered with regards to the chronic nature of the disease and that other causes of the symptoms should be excluded.
-Addition of liothyronine should be regarded as experimental, initially only for a trial period of 3 months, and in a set ratio to the current dose of levothyroxine.
+A 2012 guideline from the European Thyroid Association recommends that support should be offered concerning the chronic nature of the disease and that other causes of the symptoms should be excluded.
+The addition of liothyronine should be regarded as experimental, initially only for a trial period of 3 months, and in a set ratio to the current dose of levothyroxine.
 The guideline explicitly aims to enhance the safety of this approach and to counter its indiscriminate use.
+A 2014 guideline from the American Thyroid Association recommends against the use of liothyronine.